Unit of study readings, Library's eReadings & 2 hour collection

 Separately published literary and dramatic works

-- if an electronic book is not paginated, 10% of the number of words in the work can be copied and communicated.
+- if an electronic book is not paginated, you can request 10% of the number of words in the work can be copied and communicated.

 - you can copy and communicate a literary or dramatic work of not more than 15 pages in length contained in a published print or electronic anthology